urbanairship/hbackup/README.md

-     hbackup.s3AccessKey             Use this for all S3 accesses, if all your S3 usage is done under the same account hbackup.s3Secret                Use this for all S3 accesses, if all your S3 usage is done under the same account hbackup.staleMillis             When checking backed-up files for staleness, a file this much older than the source is "stale" hbackup.minimumMtime            When checking source up files for inclusion, a file this much older than the current systemTime will be backed up.
+     hbackup.s3AccessKey             Use this for all S3 accesses, if all your S3 usage is done under the same account hbackup.s3Secret                Use this for all S3 accesses, if all your S3 usage is done under the same account hbackup.staleMillis             When checking backed-up files for staleness, a file this much older than the source is "stale" hbackup.minimumMtimeMillis      When checking source up files for inclusion, a file this much older than the current systemTime will be backed up.

     When specifying HDFS URIs, you can leave the host part blank (hdfs://dir/file.txt instead of hdfs://host:port/dir/file.txt) if the